 Next, configure the environment variables on your machine to make sure that the ODBC driver manager can work with the connector.
-For more information, see Configuring the ODBC Driver Manager on Non-Windows Machines on page 28.
+For more information, see Configuring the ODBC Driver Manager on Non-Windows Machines on page 30.

-Installing the Connector on Debian or Ubuntu
+Installing the Driver on Debian or Ubuntu

-To install the connector on a Debian or Ubuntu machine, use the Debian package instead of the RPM file or tarball package.
+To install the driver on a Debian or Ubuntu machine, use the Debian package instead of the RPM file or tarball package.

 On 64-bit editions of Debian or Ubuntu, you can execute both 32- and 64-bit applications.
-However, 64-bit applications must use 64-bit connectors, and 32-bit applications must use 32-bit connectors.
-Make sure that you use the version of the connector that matches the bitness of the client application:
+However, 64-bit applications must use 64-bit drivers, and 32-bit applications must use 32-bit drivers.
+Make sure that you use the version of the driver that matches the bitness of the client application:

-- simbamysql[Version]-[Release]i386.deb for the 32-bit connector - simbamysql [Version] [Release] amd64.deb for the 64-bit connector
+- simba[Version]-[Release]i386.deb for the 32-bit connector - simba[Version]-[Release]amd64.deb for the 64-bit connector